patfinder/BoxMover/README.md

 ### Blocked Box (BB)
 - Box is at a corner (blocked permanently at 2 both H(orizontal) & V(ertical) directions)
 - Box can only move along a line and there is not a possible Hole for that Box
-- Box that only possible Move is to becoming BB (as above cases)
+- Box which's only Move is to becoming BB (as above cases)
-- A Box can be blocked temporarily when it is blocked by another block which can be moved This Box is not a Blocked Box
+- TBB (below) is not a BB.

 ### Temporarily Blocked Box (TBB)
-- Temporarily BB is a Box that can't be moved for now but if a nearby Box move, it can move too
+- Temporarily BB is a Box that can't be moved for now but if a nearby Box move, it can move

 ### Reached Box (RB)
 - Box that is located on a Hole